roprice/messagemaps/README.md

-# messagemaps helps software firms communicate better with customers, partners, and their own teams
+# messagemaps helps B2B technology firms communicate better with customers, partners, and their own teams